CZ-NIC/deckard/README.rst

 Please report problems to our GitLab: https://gitlab.labs.nic.cz/knot/deckard/issues

-If you have any comments feel free to send e-mail to knot-dns@labs.nic.cz!
+If you have any comments feel free to send e-mail to knot-resolver@labs.nic.cz!
 Do not get confused by the name, we are happy if you want to use Deckard with any software.

 Happy testing.